Three weeks before the demo, one of our agents started confidently quoting prices that didn't exist.

 | Custom (pattern + LLM-judge) | Full control, cost optimization | Tunable | Fully custom | N/A |

 Guardrails AI is the most practical starting point for most production use cases.
-Its hub model lets you compose validators — PII, schema validation, factual grounding, toxicity — and configure per-validator failure actions (EXCEPTION, FIX, NOOP).
+Its hub model lets you compose validators for PII, schema validation, factual grounding, and toxicity, then configure per-validator failure actions (EXCEPTION, FIX, NOOP).

 NeMo Guardrails from NVIDIA is better for complex conversational flows where you want to define topic boundaries declaratively.
 Its Colang DSL is expressive but has a learning curve.
 If your main concern is "the agent should never discuss competitors," NeMo's topical rails are cleaner than custom prompt logic.

 LlamaGuard 3 is Meta's open-source safety classifier.
-At 8B parameters, it's fast and cheap on GPU.
-Excellent recall on adversarial content (sexual, violent, self-harm).
-Weaker on domain-specific policy violations — it doesn't know your business rules.
+It is useful for safety classification on GPU-backed systems.
+It is weaker on domain-specific policy violations because it does not know your business rules.

 Production Considerations

 Latency budget.
-A grounding check on every response adds 150-400ms.
-If your SLA is 2 seconds total, that's a meaningful slice.
-Optimizations: async grounding checks where you can tolerate eventual consistency, sample-based checking (10% of traffic) for high-volume low-stakes endpoints, and caching grounding verdicts for identical context+response pairs.
+A grounding check on every response adds real time to the answer path.
+If your SLA is tight, that is a meaningful slice.
+Optimizations include async grounding where eventual consistency is acceptable, sample-based checking for low-stakes endpoints, and caching grounding verdicts for identical context and response pairs.

 Failure modes of guardrails themselves.
 Guardrails can fail closed (blocking legitimate responses) or open (missing real violations).
 Track your false positive and false negative rates.
-A guardrail with a 5% false positive rate on a high-traffic system will cause thousands of users to hit "I wasn't able to generate a valid response" per day — which destroys user trust just as surely as a hallucination would.
+A guardrail with a 5% false positive rate on a high-traffic system will cause thousands of users to hit a generic fallback response, which destroys user trust just as surely as a hallucination would.

 Layered defense.
 No single guardrail catches everything.
 Pattern-based injection detection misses novel attacks.
 LLM-as-judge grounding checks can themselves hallucinate.
 PII regex misses non-standard formats.
 Layer them: fast pattern checks, then classifier-based checks, then LLM-judge for high-stakes decisions.